 Bill Viola’s ground breaking new work “Martyrs (Earth, Air, Fire, Water)” was unveiled at St Paul’s Cathedral at Evensong on May 21st 2014.
+Installed by Feltech’s specialist engineers the four screen video wall installed near the Altar of St Paul’s is the first moving image work of art to be installed in a British Cathedral.

 The four screen video wall installed near the Altar of St Paul’s is the first moving image work of art to be installed in a British Cathedral.
 The exhibit shows four figures who are submitted to intense physical trial by earth, fire, water and air.
 “All of the martyrs have already made their decisions to make the ultimate sacrifice and this is their darkest hour through death” says Kira Perov, Bill Violas partner and collaborator.
 Viola says “Through love, the soul unites itself with God”.